A Guide to Cat Spine Injuries, Trauma, and Diseases

 Have you ever seen a cat with a short tail?
 The most commonly accepted history of the short spine cat or Manx cat was that it was bred on the Isle of Man in the Irish Sea, though there are other interesting historic theories associated with this breed.

-Humans have bred cats for this short tail presentation — called Manx — because of its aesthetic.
-However, the short tail presentation is associated with spina bifida, a condition that can cause incontinence and painful infections.
+Humans have bred cats for this short tail presentation—called Manx—because of its aesthetic.
+However, the short tail presentation is associated with spina bifida, which can cause incontinence and painful infections.

-Spina bifida is a term that is used to describe several conditions of the spine, where the neural tube that forms the spinal cord fails to close or the vertebrae of the spine doesn’t completely form.
+Spina bifida is a term that is used to describe several conditions of the spine, specifically where the neural tube that forms the spinal cord fails to close or the vertebrae of the spine don’t completely form.

 While some short spine cats are fine and don’t show signs of serious spinal cord problems, others are not so lucky.
 Due to the risks involved with Manx syndrome, it’s difficult to comment on the moral issues with continuing to breed short spine cats, but future information could at least inform pet owners on the risks involved.